-If you are accessing the Services as a customer of an unaffiliated Looker reseller, the terms below do not apply to you, and your agreement with your reseller governs your use of the Services and are applicable as between you and the reseller.
+If you are accessing the Services as a customer of an unaffiliated Google Cloud Platform reseller, if referenced in your agreement with your reseller, these terms govern your use of the Services and are applicable as between you and the reseller.

 If you signed an offline variant of this Agreement for use of the Services, the terms below do not apply to you, and your offline terms govern your use of the Services.

 This Looker Agreement (the "Agreement") is made between Looker Data Sciences, Inc. ("Looker"), with offices at 1600 Amphitheatre Parkway, Mountain View, CA 94043, and each party (a "Customer") that executes an Order Form for the Services.
 Between Looker and Customer, the Agreement consists of these terms, addenda (if applicable), each Order Form, including any statements of work, and each amendment of any of the foregoing.
 This Agreement is effective as of the date of the last signature appearing on Customer's initial Order Form (the "Effective Date").